-The 2018 Farm Bill (the Agriculture Improvement Act of 2018) directed USDA to develop a program by which it will review and approve plans submitted by each state, territory and Indian tribal agency outlining their production of hemp for commercial uses.
+The 2018 Farm Bill (the Agriculture Improvement Act of 2018) directed USDA to develop a program to review and approve plans submitted by each State, territory and Indian tribal agency outlining their production of hemp for commercial uses.

-Question 4: May state or Tribal Nations submit plans now to the USDA for review and approval?
+May state or tribal nations submit plans now to the USDA for review and approval?

-It is USDA’s intention to issue regulations in the Fall of 2019 to accommodate the 2020 planting season.
-Should a state or Tribal nation submit a plan before that time, USDA will not review or approve such plan until regulations have been implemented.
+It is USDA’s intention to have regulations in effect by the Fall of 2019 to accommodate the 2020 planting season.
+Should a state or tribal nation submit a plan before that time, USDA will not review or approve such plans until regulations are implemented.

 USDA accepts plans via email or postal mail.
 State departments of agriculture, including agencies representing the District of Columbia, the Commonwealth of Puerto Rico, any other territory or possession of the United States, and Indian tribal governments, may submit their plans to the USDA Agricultural Marketing Service Specialty Crops Program using:

 Specialty Crops Program